 - How do I activate Summon?

-- What are Autopilot / Enhanced Autopilot and how do I operate?
+- What is Autopilot and how do I operate it?

 - How does Automatic Emergency Braking work?